Deltares/hydromt/docs/user_guide/intro.rst

   Python data object to provide a common interface to different model software.
-  Model instances can be :ref:`built from scratch <model_build>`, and :ref:`existing models can be updated <model_update>` based on a pipeline of methods defined in a model configuration :ref:`ini file <model_config>`.
+  Model instances can be :ref:`built from scratch <model_build>`, and :ref:`existing models can be updated <model_update>` based on a pipeline of methods defined in a model configuration :ref:`.yaml file <model_config>`.
 While HydroMT provides several general model classes that can readily be used, it can also be tailored to specific model software through a plugin infrastructure.
 These :ref:`plugins <plugins>` have the same interface, but with model-specific file readers, writers and workflows.